 As with any insurance, if you never use it, you didn’t need it.
 If you have it and you need it, you’re a genius and a hero.
 If you need it and don’t have it, you kick yourself while at the same time forgetting about all the good reasons you had for not buying the insurance when you had the chance.

 This is all crystal ball stuff.
 How can you determine the future and whether you will need earthquake insurance or not?
 You can’t.
 So let’s make it simple: If you can afford it, get it and if you can’t, don’t.
-If you don’t have earthquake insurance and there is an earthquake and your home is damaged, there is no coverage, period.
+If you don’t have earthquake insurance and there is an earthquake and your home is damaged, there is no coverage except for fire, period.
 Without earthquake insurance, earthquake damage will not be covered.
 No insurance = No Coverage.
 You would be surprised how many of the “Northridge Earthquake Victims” had no earthquake coverage to begin with.
 Fortunately, at that time, California and the United States were both much more wealthy than they are now and were able to bail people out.
 Don’t look for such generosity to happen again.

 California Earthquake Insurance Policy deductibles are very different